HMS Illustrious (1896): Design

 Illustrious was 421 ft long overall and had a beam of 75 ft and a draft of 27 ft.
 She displaced up to 16060 LT at full load.
-Her propulsion system consisted of two 3-cylinder triple-expansion steam engines powered by eight coal-fired, cylindrical fire-tube boilers.
+Her propulsion system consisted of two 3-cylinder triple-expansion steam engines powered by eight coal-fired, cylindrical fire-tube Scotch marine boilers.
 By 1907–1908, she was re-boilered with oil-fired models.
 Her engines provided a top speed of 16 kn at 10000 ihp.
 The Majestics were considered good seaboats with an easy roll and good steamers, although they suffered from high fuel consumption.
 She had a crew of 672 officers and ratings.

 The ship was armed with a main battery of four BL 12 inch Mk VIII guns in twin-gun turrets, one forward and one aft.
 The turrets were placed on circular barbettes, unlike six of her sisters, which retained earlier pear-shaped barbettes.
 Illustrious also carried a secondary battery of twelve QF 6 inch /40 guns.
 They were mounted in casemates in two gun decks amidships.
 She also carried sixteen QF 12-pounder guns and twelve QF 2-pounder guns for defence against torpedo boats.
 She was also equipped with five 18 in torpedo tubes, four of which were submerged in the ship's hull, with the last in a deck-mounted launcher.

 Illustrious and the other ships of her class had 9 inches (229 mm) of Harvey steel in their belt armour, which allowed equal protection with less cost in weight compared to previous types of armour.
 This allowed Illustrious and her sisters to have a deeper and lighter belt than previous battleships without any loss in protection.
 The barbettes for the main battery were protected with 14 in of armour, and the conning tower had the same thickness of steel on the sides.
 The ship's armoured deck was 2.5 to 4.5 in thick.